Family, Inspiration and Mission

 Originating Grant and Subsequent Growth

-And as stipulated in the Declaration of Trust, subsequent enhancements to the originating endowment of The Ikoku Charitable Trusts are to be made via the dedication of donated assets to Trusts Areas of Philanthropy and Public Benefit created by the Founder, each focused on improvements in the following:
+And as stipulated in the Declaration of Trust, subsequent enhancements to the originating endowment of The Ikoku Foundations are to be made via the dedication of donated assets to Trusts Areas of Philanthropy and Public Benefit created by the Founder, each focused on improvements in the following:

 - education and research;